edwardz246003/-Three-Kingdoms-Kill-sanguosha-/README.md

 ----------

 1. Adding new heroes (my classmates in college)
-2. Adding new skill for heroes
+2. Adding new skills for heroes